 Dorsey Schools prohibits the use of all illegal and illicit drugs by all students and employees while at school or at work.
 The campus and all associated campus and workplace areas are designated as "Drug-Free."
 The possession, sale, or the furnishing of alcohol or illegal or illicit drugs of any kind on campus is governed by the Student Code of Conduct found in this catalog.
-Students and employees are not allowed to bring alcohol, illicit or illegal drugs of any kind on school premises.
+Students and employees are not allowed to bring alcohol, illicit or illegal drugs of any kind onto school premises, or be under the influence of alcohol, illicit or illegal drugs while on school premises.
 The National Minimum Drinking Age Act of 1984 required all states to raise their minimum purchase and public possession of alcohol to age 21.